Epigenomics and Transcriptional Regulation

 - Our paper on m6A-dependent RNA dynamics in T cells differentiation was published on Genes [Jan 2019]

-- A paper on inner ear DNA methylation dynamics was published on Scientific Reports [Jan 2019]
+- A collaborative paper on inner ear DNA methylation dynamics is out on Scientific Reports [Jan 2019]

 - A postdoctoral position for a molecular biologist is open!
 [Jan 2019]

 - Eugenia's 2017 paper nominated in the 2018 Best Paper Selection by the International Medical Informatics Association [Sep 2018]

 - European Epitranscriptomic Network (EPITRAN): the position paper was published [May 2018]

 - One PhD position is open for a computational or experimental PhD student [May 2018]